 It is critical that you submit all your relevant medical records, including diagnostic testing, from your primary care physician and your cardiologist, to prove the extent of your physical limitations.
 The level of exertion that produces symptoms for you, like fatigue, shortness of breath, or angina is important to your RFC analysis, so you should ask your treating doctors to provide opinions as to your work-related limitations, especially regarding your ability to stand, walk, sit, lift, carry, bend, stoop, squat, and climb.
 Your disability attorney should be able to provide your physician with a form that will address the major limitations in your RFC.

 Will Social Security Find Me Disabled If I Have a Pacemaker?

 Not necessarily.
 While you certainly won't be found capable of performing jobs that require heavy lifting or proximity to electromagnetic radiation, the SSA routinely finds that individuals with pacemakers can do sedentary or light work.
 And only older people with certain work histories and educations with sedentary or light RFCs are likely to get disability.
 Of course, it's possible that you may have additional cardiac or other impairments that would limit you further, making it more likely that you could get disability benefits.
-For more information, see this post on pacemakers and disability on Nolo's Disability Blog.
+For more information, see Nolo's article on pacemakers and disability.